mariotlemes/non3GPP-WiFi/README.md

 **18)** N3IWF notifies the AMF that the UE context is created by sending a NGAP Initial Context Setup Response.

-**19)** AMF sends the NAS Registration Accept message including the Allowed NSSAI for the access type for the UE to the N3IWF.
+**19)** AMF sends the NAS Registration Accept message including the allowed NSSAI for the access type for the UE to the N3IWF.

 **20)** N3IWF forwards NAS Registration Accept message to the UE through the signalling IPsec SA.